 Surgery for mesothelioma

-The two main surgical procedures for pleural mesothelioma are:
+Surgical procedures for pleural mesothelioma include:

 Even if your tumor has spread too far to hope to remove it completely with surgery, your team might recommend surgery to relieve your symptoms (palliative surgery).